christianwgd/django_hockeydata_api/README.rst

 4. copy example app to a folder of your choice

+5. replace all <divisionID> in the template files in example/templates with your Division-ID

-5. run using 'python manage.py runserver'.
+6. run using 'python manage.py runserver'.
 No database or user is required, so you can skip 'python manage.py migrate'.

 Bugs and suggestions